RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/dynamics.md

 ![dyn of single rigid body 1](https://www.youtube.com/watch?v=9pdqePt1Nbg)
 ><sub>Modern Robotics, Chapter 8.2: Dynamics of a Single Rigid Body (Part 1 of 2).
 YouTube video.
 Available at: https://www.youtube.com/watch?v=7PFQou5l9do</sub>

-This chapter introduces the **Newton–Euler method** for modeling the dynamics of a rigid body, the foundation for building full robot dynamics.
+This section introduces the **Newton–Euler method** for modeling the dynamics of a rigid body, the foundation for building full robot dynamics.
 Unlike the Lagrangian approach, which uses energy, the Newton–Euler formulation is built directly from:

 > **Force = mass × acceleration**
 > **Torque = moment of inertia × angular acceleration**